nicolegrillo/StripNoiseChar/README.md

 # StripNoiseChar

-Strip noise analysis and characterisation for my thesis project (winter 2022).
+Strip polarimeters noise analysis and characterization for my thesis project (winter 2022).
-This repository works as a storage for the functions and codes that help find some useful Strip parameters that characterize the noise.
+This repository works as a storage for the functions and scripts I developed to find some useful noise characterization parameters.

 # Noise characterization
 The Python script `noise_evaluation.py` finds the optimal parameters for the noise curve in the Fourier space, with two different methods.
 It returns a report file complete with data graphs and printed results via the template file `noise_char_report.txt`.